 Since assuming the top post, he has undertaken several reforms to fuel growth, albeit with different degrees of success.
 Nonetheless, he has improved the country’s fiscal credibility, improved public infrastructure, and created a market-friendly investment environment.

 Indonesia is the largest economy in Southeast Asia.
 While it has seen a slowdown in growth since 2012, mostly due to the end of the commodities export boom, during the global financial crisis, Indonesia outperformed its regional neighbours and joined China and India as the only G20 members posting growth.
 Indonesia’s annual budget deficit is capped at 3% of GDP, and the Government lowered its debt-to-GDP ratio from a peak of 100% shortly after the Asian financial crisis in 1999 to 34% today.
 It is ranked 73rd from 190 economies in the World Bank’s latest ‘Ease of Doing Business’ index.

 Indonesia Political Stability index (-2.5 weak; 2.5 strong)

-For that indicator, The World Bank provides data for Indonesia from 1996 to 2016.
-The average value for Indonesia during that period was -1.14 points with a minumum of -2.09 points in 2003 and a maximum of -0.38 points in 2016.
+For that indicator, The World Bank provides data for Indonesia from 1996 to 2019.
+The average value for Indonesia during that period was -1.05 points with a minimum of -2.09 points in 2003 and a maximum of -0.37 points in 2016.

 Ease of Doing Business Index

-Indonesia is ranked 72 among 190 economies in the ease of doing business according to the latest World Bank annual ratings.
-The rank of Indonesia improved to 72 in 2017 from 91 in 2016.
+Indonesia is ranked 73 among 190 economies in the ‘Ease of Doing Business’, according to the latest World Bank annual ratings.
+The rank of Indonesia remained unchanged at 73 in 2020 from 73 in 2019.

-In the Prosperity Pillar rankings, Indonesia performs best on Social Capital and Governance and scores lowest on the Personal Freedom pillar.
+According to the Legatum Prosperity Index 2019, Indonesia performs best on Social Capital and Economic Quality and scores lowest on Living Conditions.

-The biggest positive change, compared to last year, came in Business Environment increasing by 14 places.
+The biggest positive change, compared to last year, came in Social Capital.